-I personally manufacture each of these landing nets starting with select hardwoods.
+I have manufactured these custom landing nets in my workshop for the last 25 years.
+I continue to design and build some of the highest quality nets ever made.
+I manufacture each of these landing nets starting with select hardwoods.
 The rough lumber is re-sawed and milled into strips oriented to best display the wood's grain when finished.
 Using waterproof glues and pressure, the handle inset and hardwood strips are laminated together.
 After the initial construction, additional layers of laminated wood are added where the handle and hoop meet, strengthening a trout net's most vulnerable joint.
 These multiple layers provide strength to the handle and hoop as well as allow a variety of artistic options.

 After hand shaping and smoothing, custom features (each crafted by hand) such as inlays, carvings and inscriptions may be added.